AyjayJr/webdev_notes/README.md

 ---
 Contains notes taken following Colt Steele's Web Developer Bootcamp on Udemy

-Several small projects to practice concepts such as:
+Several small projects such as:
-- Web browser console todo list
+- A web browser console todo list
-- Randomized background color changing button web page
+- A button that generates a random background color for the web page
-- Ping pong score keeper
+- A ping pong score keeper